The Many Roles of a Leader

 On the flip side, not using your knowledge might leave the team detached from you, knowing you have the expertise and not sharing/using it.
 Frankly, in crunch moments (like the end of financial periods), expertise is often needed to speed up decisions and get to the result faster.

 The best way to let your team lead the ‘expert’ conversation is in training.
 The temptation as the expert is to be the person at the front ‘preaching’.
-Instead, why not ask a capable member of the team to present.
-You can supplement as required, however, you’ll find your team will probably help the team member out too, sharing their knowledge and experience.
+Instead, why not ask a capable member of the team to present?
+You can supplement as required; however, you’ll find your team will probably help the team member out, sharing their knowledge and experience.

 A Leader as a Mentor

-The mentor role has some subtleties if you are playing a mentor as a manager.
+The mentor role has some subtleties when you play a mentor as a manager.
 A mentor is usually a subject matter expert who can advise with context.
 You give advice based on your own relevant experience.

-Advice is also elective — a mentee is asking for advice and you provide based upon their needs.
+Advice is also elective.
+A mentee is asking for advice, which you provide based on their needs.

 Mentorship is reassuring for employees.
 It lets them know they are not alone.
 You’ve been in their shoes and you can help them navigate through.
 Whilst official mentoring isn’t usually done with first line managers, managers assume the unofficial role of mentor everyday.

 Mentoring as a manager also reinforces the career path.
-Your experiences have led to the manager’s position (and reassurance again that you survived the journey).
+Your experiences have led to the manager’s position (and you can give reassurance that you survived the journey).

 A Leader as a Coach